-Today, 49% of the self employed don't have any pension savings.
-That means more than 4 million people in the UK aren't preparing for life after work - and that's a problem.
+Today, 69% of the self employed don't have any pension savings.
+Even worse, 86% aren't currently contributing to a pension - that means more than 4 million people in the UK aren't preparing for life after work - and that's a problem.

 In this article, we'll look at the options for pension schemes for the self employed, including the best pension for self employed.